shellhazard/geminimail/README.md

 ## geminimail

-A Gemini server for fetching disposable email addresses, powered by 10minutemail.
+A Gemini service for fetching disposable email addresses, powered by 10minutemail.

 ### Usage

 Generate a self-signed certificate for the server to use.
-If you're unsure, you can use the example utility provided by the `go-gemini` library, where `localhost` is the host you want to sign:
+If you're unsure, you can use the example utility provided by the `go-gemini` library, where `localhost` is the host you want to sign for:
 ```
 git clone git.sr.ht/~adnano/go-gemini
 cd ./go-gemini/examples